Water Damage Restoration

 This initial effort is to minimize your damage and insurance claim.
 This is the most important part of the process and your Insurance Company usually requires the homeowner to take action quickly to start this process.

-Since all water damage restoration projects are different, the inspection of your property is an important first step in getting your restoration underway.
-We will complete a site survey using the most accurate industry tools available, determine the extent of the damage and provide a scope of the necessary steps needed for restoration, including the estimated cost and time required to do so.
+STEP 2: The PROPERTY INSPECTION is an important second step in getting your restoration underway.
+Using the most accurate industry tools available, we will assess the extent of the damage and provide a Scope of Work outlining the necessary steps needed for restoration, and a Repairs Estimate to you and your Insurance Company using Xactimate Restoration Software.

-We offer a unique “turnkey” service.
-This means once the source of the water has been stopped and the area is dry, we can provide any put-back services because our goal is to get you back in business with the least amount of service interruption to your clients, members or guests.
+STEP 3: We offer a unique “turnkey” service.
+This means once the source of the water has been stopped and the area is dry, we can provide any Repairs or Put-Back to get you back to normal or pre-loss condition with the least amount of stress to you and your family.

 Water Damage Categories

 Water damage categories refer to the range of contamination found in water:

 White Water (also known as Clean Water).
 White water damage does not pose a substantial health concern.
 The most common instances of white water damage are caused by overflowing sinks, leaking appliances, or burst pipes.
 This is also the easiest category of water damage to fix.

 Grey Water.
 Grey water comes from a source that may cause sickness when exposed to or consumed.
 This may be water from a toilet bowl, or other sources that have been exposed to relatively mild chemicals or toxins.
 Grey water should be treated with caution, and needs to be handled quickly and safely by a professional.